scuzzydude/asimov/asimov.md

 The unit and sub-unit fields may be used as a colloquial name for the Scoot.
 The name for Scoot(0) is **asimov** for the unit and the **isaac** for the fractional component.

 The SNS is a distributed API provided by The Foundation that provides a text-based lookup of Scoot.
 Searching on "Asimov" will always yield scoot(0) as the first entry.
 There could be dozens or thousands of other entries, listed by market value in asimov.
 The naming convention for human subject based Scoot shall be scoot(FirstName.LastName) or (SubUnit.Unit).
-Formally, asimov should be Scoot(Issac.Asimov) but since it's a special case, "asimov" alone will always refer to scoot(0).
+Formally, asimov should be Scoot(Isaac.Asimov) but since it's a special case, "asimov" alone will always refer to scoot(0).

 During the initial rollout of the protocol, The Foundation may sell short-term leases of SNS entries for terms of a year or perhaps longer where there is value-based justification.
 If the Louvre was to scoot Da Vinci's *Mona Lisa*, then perhaps a 10 or 100 year lease of scoot(Mona.Lisa) would be warranted.
 If you're just the first person to scoot(William.Shakespeare) there is no explicit value you can assert just because you were the first -- anybody and likely everybody will think they've got the best take on appreciating Shakespeare.